 Unauthorized Practice Of Law And Conflicts Of Interest

 Given the global nature of the Internet, people who contact a law firm via online sources may be contacting the firm from a remote location.
-That raises the question of whether or not responding to those inquires subjects the lawyer or the firm to a potential claim of unauthorized practice of law in that jurisdiction.
+That raises the question of whether or not responding to those inquiries subjects the lawyer or the firm to a potential claim of unauthorized practice of law in that jurisdiction.
 Furthermore, since e-mails can be received by a law firm from unsolicited sources, there is the potential that the firm could be contacted about a case where they represent an adverse party.
 For these reasons, it is wise for a law firm to put a procedure in place that allows the firm to do a conflicts check prior to receiving much in the way of unsolicited information from a potential online client.

 Another area of dispute with respect to lawyers and the Internet is in reference to the issue of confidentiality of client communications, particularly via e-mail.
-However, in Illinois that issue has been addressed as outlined above.
+However, in Illinois, that issue has been addressed as outlined above.

 So, how does a law firm avoid these potential problems and maximize its use of the Internet?
 The answer is disclaim, disclaim, disclaim.
 Be sure to put a disclaimer into your e-mail and on your web pages.
 For instance, something similar to the following might suffice: “The opinions and ideas expressed herein do not constitute legal advice and should not be relied upon as such.
 If you have a legal problem, please consult a lawyer.”
 Additionally, if there are disclaimers and or disclosures that are required by the states in which the law firm practices, those should also be placed within the website.
 Illinois does not specifically require any such disclaimer language on web pages.
 However, again, an abundance of caution would be wise in order to attempt to limit the firm’s exposure to potential claims of ethical violations, both inside and outside the state, given the global reach of the Internet.

 The Internet represents an exciting new landscape for attorneys.
-As with any new frontier there are going to be unanswered questions, challenges and hurdles that still have to be overcome.
+As with any new frontier, there are going to be unanswered questions, challenges, and hurdles that still have to be overcome.
 Typically, those challenges arise in the area of legal ethics.